exonum/exonum-doc/src/advanced/consensus/requests.md

   `RequestPropose` to the author of `Precommit`
 - If the message corresponds to a larger round than the saved PoL, send `RequestPrevotes` for this round to the author of `Precommit`
-- If the node has formed +2/3 `Precommit` messages, delete the data for the corresponding `RequestPrecommit` and timeouts (if they were requested earlier)
+- If the node has formed +2/3 `Precommit` messages for the same proposal, cancel the corresponding `RequestPrecommit` (if they were requested earlier)

 ### Receiving `Block`